Main field of studyEconomics

 Teaching and working methods

-The course is completed with a written examination and group assigment
+The course is completed with a written examination

 If special circumstances prevail, and if it is possible with consideration of the nature of the compulsory component, the examiner may decide to replace the compulsory component with another equivalent component.